 To reverse a universal solenoid valve, simply interchange the air lines from the –In” and the –Exhaust” ports.

-Kit Masters Inc. warrants its products to be free of defects in material and workmanship for 24 months or 200,000 miles, (whichever comes first), from the date of installation.
+Kit Masters Inc. warrants its products to be free of defects in material and workmanship.
 This warranty shall not apply to conditions resulting from misuse, negligence, alteration, accident, or improper installation or improper maintenance.
+Warranty is determined from the date of installation.

 If you are interested in becoming a Kit Masters distributor, call our Customer Service team at 800-810-9110 or email us at firstname.lastname@example.org.
 We will then get you in touch with a representative in your area to determine eligibility.